-Our two charity shops and related activities generated a surplus of £16,843 during the year, which compared with £19,486 in 2018/19.
-Apart from declining sales, shops also face challenges in the short and medium term concerning leases and a change in local authority policy regarding waste disposal.
-We are in the process of evolving strategies and evaluating options in response to these challenges.
+Our two charity shops and related activities generated a deficit of £3,876 during the year, which compared with a surplus £16,843 in 2019/20.
+Apart from declining sales due to Covid 19 closures, the shops also faced challenges in the short and medium term concerning leases which we were able to resolve.
+We are in the process of evolving strategies (including online sales) and evaluating options in order to improve performance.